AnyhowStep/tsql-sqlite3-browser/README.md

 -----

-A Playground executes raw queries may be found at https://anyhowstep.github.io/tsql-sqlite3-browser/test-browser/public/
+A Playground that executes raw queries may be found at https://anyhowstep.github.io/tsql-sqlite3-browser/test-browser/public/

 -----